ricdikulous/imx-unity-game-lessons/lessons/07-Upload-Initial-Metadata-&-Create-Smart-Contract/README.md

 ## Overview
 Welcome to Lesson 07 of our course!
 In this tutorial, we'll establish the foundation of our NFT collection for the "Trash Dash" game.
 This involves two critical steps:
-1. **Uploading the initial collection metadata** to our AWS S3 bucket.
+1. Uploading the **collection metadata** to our AWS S3 bucket.
-2. **Creating and linking a smart contract** for the collection using Immutable Hub.
+2. Creating and deploying a smart contract for the collection using Immutable Hub.

 *Note*: We won't be uploading metadata for individual NFTs in this lesson.
 Instead, our focus is on setting up the collection's metadata, which is crucial for dynamically generating NFTs during gameplay.